 A Project by Chow and Lin

-The visual project is a collaboration between Stefen Chow and Lin Huiyi.
-It began in China in 2010 and has since expanded to 28 countries across 6 continents.
-The Poverty Line uses the universal lens of food to examine the choices you would face if you lived at the poverty line.
+The Poverty Line uses the universal lens of food to examine the daily choices you would face if you lived at the poverty line.
+Over the last 8 years, the artists travelled 150,000 km to photograph this project across 31 countries.